Moving to Berlin

 Special deals for Catalyst students:

->> Catalyst students receive 3% discount on all semester bookings for all length of stays visible on their website.
-To enjoy this offer, please contact our Admissions team during the application process.
+Catalyst students receive 3% discount on all semester bookings for all length of stays visible on their website.
+Discount code will be shared with you once you have enrolled.

 Neon wood

-More student housing options:
+More student housing options

 The Fizz

 In the iconic Kreuzberg district close to countless bars, restaurants and clubs.
 The student apartment complex features 212 fully furnished single and double apartments on seven floors.
-The booking season for the upcoming summer semester starts from January 17th, 2022.

 Shared apartments / Private housing

 The most common practice for young people and students is to live in shared apartments (WG).
 The most popular source for finding a room is the website WG gesucht.
-Other options are easywg.de or the App Dreamflat, which claims it can help you find the perfect roommate.

 You can also try and find a new WG with people you meet here or rent an apartment for yourself.
 It's a bit more complicated but not impossible.